 Why you need to change the lengths of scenes during localization

 When the narration is translated into a foreign language and the native speaker voiceover artist is recorded, one labor-intensive, but important video localization step must be performed: the video and new voiceover tracks must be synchronized.

-In fact, this first means of synchronization is an example of re-voicing a clip, rather than of complete video localization.
+In fact, this first means of synchronization is an example of re-voicing a clip, or a kind of a video voice dubbing, rather than of complete video localization.

 To speed up or slow down the scenes in videos with animated graphics, you only need the video project.
 And for videos with live footage, you may need additional source files for the extended episode (in other words, the version before editing).

 Full video localization helps make the video seem "native" in the eyes of a foreign audience.
 But if you don't have the source video, a couple of weeks' time, and a good budget (yes, video localization is not cheap), you can do new voiceovers, dubbing, or subtitles.

 Creating a new voiceover or dubbing the video

 Creating a new voiceover or dubbing represent simplified options for localizing a video that involve only making changes to the audio track.
 These options do not require the source files and take less time and money in comparison with localization.